The IRS could owe you an old refund, but you have less than a week to claim it

 If you’re among the estimated 1.5 million taxpayers who never filed a tax return in 2018, you could be in that very situation—and you could lose your money forever if you don’t act quickly.

 According to federal law, taxpayers who are owed a refund during any given year must claim it within three years.
-For 2018, that’s this year, which means the deadline to claim your three-year-old refund is the same deadline for filing your taxes this year: Monday, April 18, for most people.
+For 2018, that’s this year, which means the deadline to claim your three-year-old refund is the same deadline as for filing your taxes this year: Monday, April 18, for most people.
 (Residents of Maine and Massachusetts get an extra day.)
 Unless you want the U.S. Treasury to permanently end up with your refund—and presumably spend it on whatever it wants—you have to file and postmark a 2018 return by that date.

 Believe it or not, unclaimed tax refunds are not at all uncommon.
 According to a recent update by the Internal Revenue Service (IRS), the federal government is currently sitting on about $1.5 billion worth of unclaimed refunds from 2018.
 The median size of those refunds varies by state, anywhere from $720 for taxpayers in South Carolina to north of $900 for taxpayers in Alaska and Wyoming.
 Nationally, the IRS estimates that the median unclaimed refund is about $813.